 SCHD vs. VYM

-As we might expect based on this selection methodology, compared to both VYM and VIG, SCHD has more loading on the Profitability factor but less loading on the Size and Value factors:
+Basically, as we might expect, compared to both VYM and VIG, SCHD has more loading on the Profitability factor but less loading on the Size and Value factors:

 VIG vs. VYM – Composition